 How to stop sensitive teeth pain immediately?

-In order to get immediate sensitive pain relief, you can purchase a topical numbing gel.
+To get immediate, sensitive pain relief, you can purchase a topical numbing gel.

 Stay away from hot and cold foods and drinks, as well as anything you previously noticed was making the discomfort worse.